 16.7.1.3 Procedure

-16.7.1.3.1 The test is applied to packages of explosive articles in the condition and form in which they are offered for transport.
-Where explosive articles are to be carried without packaging, the tests should be applied to the non-packaged articles.
+16.7.1.3.1 The test is applied to packages of explosive articles in the condition and form in which they are offered.
+Where explosive articles are offered without packaging, the tests should be applied to the non-packaged articles.
 The decision to use either an initiating stimulus or an igniting stimulus is based on the following considerations.

 16.7.1.3.2 For packaged articles: